Visa requirements for crew members: Overview

-An application for a crew visa in advance of arrival may afford non-citizens clearance to enter a country and to remain there within specified constraints and regions without a prohibition on employment.
-They are usually required to enter or exit the country with the aircraft, train or ship they work with.
-Many countries require crew to obtain relevant crew visas, so crew often carry second passports allowing the first to be submitted for visas, while the second passport is a backup held ready in case of a trip at short notice.
-Crew can obtain visas directly from embassies; however, many companies have a 3rd-party provider that shorten the application process for multi-entry visas.
-Pilots, seamen, air hostesses, flight attendants, stewards, or employees on board a ship whose services is required for normal operation.
+An application for a crew visa in advance of arrival may grant non-citizens clearance to enter a country and remain there within specified constraints and regions without prohibiting employment.
+Crew members are typically required to enter or exit the country with the aircraft, train, or ship they work on.

+Many countries mandate that crew members obtain relevant crew visas.
+As a result, crew members often carry second passports: one for visa submissions and another as a backup in case of a short-notice trip.
+Crew visas can be obtained directly from embassies, but many companies utilize third-party providers to expedite the application process for multi-entry visas.

+This category includes pilots, flight attendants, sailors, and other employees on board a vessel whose services are essential for its normal operation.